'Maximising profit from cement industry decarbonisation'

 Conference costs

 The registration fee includes attendance at the conference and exhibition, conference programme booklet including delegate names/company/country, all available presentations in pdf format, participation in networking/speed-dating sessions, delegate name badge, special distribution magazine, coffee breaks and snacks, lunches, welcome reception and farewell reception.
-The Global FutureCem dinner is optional and is bookable during registration.
+The Global FutureCem Awards Dinner is included in the registration fee (there is no refund for non-participation).

 Employees of cement-producing members of partner associations (including the AUCBM, GCCA and WCA) gain an additional discount of €100 per person.

-The full-day interactive 'Decarbonising cement production' training course on 20 January, given by John Kline, is an optional extra, bookable during registration.
+The full-day interactive 'Decarbonising cement production' training course on the day before the conference, given by John Kline, is an optional extra, bookable during registration.
 The cost is €355 per person or €295 for cement-producer partners.

 Please note that fees quoted do not include any applicable local taxes.
 Local VAT may be applicable to some parts or all of these fees.